Fulbert Youlou: Repression, seduction and submission

 On 3 July, Youlou formed his second government, incorporating opposition politicians.
-On 15 August 1960, Jaques Opangault was made a minister of state and vice-president of the council, highly symbolic positions.
+On 15 August 1960, Jacques Opangault was made a minister of state and vice-president of the council, highly symbolic positions.
 Finally, in January 1961, Simon Kikounga N'Got received the portfolio of Economic Affairs.

 On 15 August 1960, the Republic of Congo became independent.
 A cult of personality progressively developed around the president, including notably the printing of stamps with his image on them.
 In the months following independence, a motion of no confidence in his government was proposed in the Assembly.
 Offended, Youlou came up naked and pulled an AK-47 from his cassock in the middle of the Assembly and forced the impertinent deputies to retract the motion.
 The affair was not repeated and on 2 March 1961, a new constitution was adopted; it created a strengthened presidential regime and established the independence of the executive and legislative branches: the Assembly could no longer depose the government and the President of the Republic could not dissolve the Assembly.

 On 20 March 1961, Youlou was the UDDIA and MSA candidate in the presidential elections.
 He was re-elected without opposition, with 100% of the votes.
 This victory marked for him the successful construction of national unity.
 Henceforth he could devote himself entirely to economic development and social progress.